decadef20/words/DEPLOYMENT.md

 ### Option 1: Command Line Argument (Recommended)

-Pass the base URL as the first argument:
+Pass the base URL as the first argument. **Important: Include the port number if your service uses a non-standard port (not 80 for HTTP or 443 for HTTPS):**

 ```bash
 # For get-word.sh